pinatclimax/install_openvpn/README.md

-# OpenVPN setup on Linux
+# OpenVPN server setup on Linux and client on Windows 7 uses openvpngui

 ## Install openvpn and easy-rsa
 ```bash